-Table 10.The natural frequency of the uniform beam under Fixed-Fixed boundary conditions
+Table 10.The natural frequency of the uniform beam under Fixed-Fixed boundary conditions.

+The results obtained from Mechanical APDL is matching with the results of FEM analysis using matlab for the both the boundary conditions provided earlier.

-TAPERED BEAM
+RESULTS FOR TAPERED BEAM

 Parameters of the considered tapered beam is same as that in Table.6 .
 Height and Breadth of the beam follows Eq 48 and Eq 49 respectively.